RedisGraph/RedisGraph/docs/index.md

    5) "Query internal execution time: 0.399000 milliseconds"
 ```

-Now that our MotoGP graph is created, we can start asking questions, for example:
+Now that our MotoGP graph is created, we can start asking questions.
+For example:
 Who's riding for team Yamaha?

 ```sh